woocommerce/qit-documentation/docs/environment/persistent-tunnel.md

 - **cloudflared Binary Installed:** Ensure you have the `cloudflared` binary on your system.
 - **Tunnel Configuration:** Follow the steps below to create and configure your persistent tunnel.

-## Steps to Create a Persistent Tunnel
+## Steps to create a persistent tunnel

 1. **Install cloudflared:**
    On macOS, for example: